reactjs/react.dev/beta/src/content/apis/react/Component.md

 <Pitfall>

-We don't recommend to define newly written components as classes.
-[See the alternatives.](#migrating-a-component-with-state-from-a-class-to-a-function)
+We recommend to define components as functions instead of classes.
+[See how to migrate.](#migrating-a-component-with-state-from-a-class-to-a-function)

 </Pitfall>